The set of solutions of random XORSAT formulae: Introduction

 \subsection{Main result}

-In this paper we obtain two sharp results characterizing the clustering phase transition for random $k$-XORSAT:

-\begin{enumerate} \item[($i$)] We exactly determine the clustering threshold $\ad(k)$, proving that the space of solutions is \whp well connected for $\alpha<\ad(k)$, and instead shatters into exponentially many clusters for $\alpha\in(\ad(k),\as(k))$.
+In this paper, we obtain two sharp results characterizing the clustering phase transition for random $k$-XORSAT: \begin{longlist}[(ii)] \item[(i)] We exactly determine the clustering threshold $\ad(k)$, proving that the space of solutions is w.h.p. well connected for $\alpha<\ad (k)$, and instead shatters into exponentially many clusters for $\alpha\in(\ad(k),\as(k))$.

-\item[($ii$)] We determine the exponential growth rate of the number of clusters, i.e. we show that this is \whp $\exp\{n\Sigma(\alpha;k)+o(n)\}$ where $\Sigma(\alpha;k)$ is a non-random function which is explicitly given.
-We prove that each of the clusters is itself `well connected'. \end{enumerate}
+\item[(ii)] We determine the exponential growth rate of the number of clusters, that is, we show that this is w.h.p. $\exp\{n\Sigma(\alpha ;k)+o(n)\}$ where $\Sigma(\alpha;k)$ is a nonrandom function which is explicitly given.
+We prove that each of the clusters is itself ``well connected.'' \end{longlist}

 This is therefore the first random CSP ensemble for which a sharp threshold for clustering is proved.